 So you just bought a new Pressure Cooker or Instant Pot.
-Reading all these pressure cooker recipes, you are now confused.What is a Pressure Cooker Natural Pressure Release and Quick Pressure Release?
+Reading all these pressure cooker recipes, you are now confused.What is an Instant Pot Natural Release and Instant Pot Quick Release?

 How?
 When?
 What does it all mean?!

 Avoid making a big mess in your kitchen…

 Know when and how to pressure release: Quick Release or Natural Release?